Non-Decimal Calculators

 Fortunately, Britain changed to the metric system during the 1970s and 1980s and this complicated system of units is now virtually obsolete.
 It does not appear to have been used in modern times in the U.S.A. where weights are customarily given in Pounds (lbs) only.

-No electronic calculators are known to have been sold which use this weight system, though a Sumlock-Anita engineer says that he was involved in the modification of some Anita electronic calculators to this system for Britain's National Coal Board in the late 1960s.
+No electronic calculators are known to have been sold which use this weight system, though a Sumlock-Anita engineer says that he was involved in the modification of some ANITA electronic calculators to this system for Britain's National Coal Board in the late 1960s.

 For information about the Bell Punch company and its calculators see the article on this site "Anita: the world's first electronic desktop calculator - A brief history of the complex Bell Punch company and its calculators".